ideos/gloe/docs/source/getting-started/transformers.md

 ## Building a Pipeline

-You can create a pipeline by combining many transformers into an execution graph.
+You can create a pipeline by composing many transformers into a flow.
 You can do that by using the [right shift operator (>>)](https://docs.python.org/3/library/operator.html#operator.__rshift__).
 For example, consider the `filter_even` created above, we can create another transformer called `square`:

 ```python
 @transformer